grote/seedvault-LFB/README.md

 * compression (we initially assume that most files are already sufficiently compressed)
 * external secret-less corruption checks that would use checksums over encrypted data
 * supporting different backup clients backing up to the same storage

+# Known issues

+## Changes to files can not be detected reliably

+Changes can be detected using file size and lastModified timestamps.
+These have only a precision of seconds, so we can't detect a changes happening within a second of a first change.
+Also other apps can reset the lastModified timestamp preventing us from registering a change if the file size doesn't change.
+On Android 11, media files have a generation counter that gets incremented when files changes to help with this issue.
+However, files on external storage still don't have anything similar and usually also don't trigger `ContentObserver` notifications.